JuLiA1o1/J25programming/Arduino/arduino.md

 ---
 ## Functional programming 1 ##

-As a diference between the probram before it's that this one is more simplify so it ocupates a smaller space What it changed it's than instead of doing each dot and dash with the rests of each, we just did a **void** with morseDot that define what's about and another one with morseDash that saying (light is on during 3 dotDuration and off during a dotDuration) which afterwards each time we needed a dot or a dash instead of plogging every specific therm we can type it as a more general thing such as **morseDash** and **morseDot**
+As a diference between the program before it's that this one is more simplify so it ocupates a smaller space What it changed it's than instead of doing each dot and dash with the rests of each, we just did a **void** with morseDot that define what's about and another one with morseDash that saying (light is on during 3 dotDuration and off during a dotDuration) which afterwards each time we needed a dot or a dash instead of plogging every specific therm we can type it as a more general thing such as **morseDash** and **morseDot**

 ```C++